Walk

 Caltrans Report: Walking, Biking, Transit on the Rise

-Caltrans Director Malcolm Dougherty notes, “Based on this research, we can make good decisions about transportation that will improve mobility, air quality, and travel choices for all Californians and make our state a better place to live and work.”
+Caltrans Director Malcolm Dougherty noted, “Based on this research, we can make good decisions about transportation that will improve mobility, air quality, and travel choices for all Californians and make our state a better place to live and work.”

 Single-occupancy cars remain the most prevalent travel mode.
-However it now makes up less than half of all trips, having plummeted from 60% to 49% of trips.
+However, it now makes up less than half of all trips, having plummeted from 60% to 49% of trips.

 Interestingly, despite frequently hearing about today’s public transit and bicycling booms, the fastest growing travel mode in the Golden State over the last decade was walking, which more than doubled from 8% of trips to 17% trips.